achuwilson/pydrake-manipulator-documentation/README.md

 The input and output ports of the individual systems inside inside a diagram has to be exported to outside so that other drake systems can interface with the inner systems.
 The ```ExportOutput``` and ```ExportInput``` methods of ```DiagramBuilder``` are used for this.

 # **Examples**
+The codes of the examples used in this document are available at [https://github.com/achuwilson/pydrake_iiwa](https://github.com/achuwilson/pydrake_iiwa)

 To run the examples, follow these steps
 - STEP1: Make sure that the Kuka is in ```AUT ``` mode in SmartPad
 - STEP2: Select and run ```DrakeFRITorqueDriver``` Application from the Smartpad